Select Page

 RESO doesn’t dictate how an organization is set up at the database level or on its user interfaces.
 RESO simply certifies the interface that it sees at the API level.
 Organizations applying for certification are not required to go through an internal conversion process to become compliant.

-But TMLS’s experience showed them that using the Data Dictionary across all of its systems was the most efficient way to implement it.
+But DMLS’s experience showed them that using the Data Dictionary across all of its systems was the most efficient way to implement it.
 Putting field names and data types in place according to the Data Dictionary simplified every other piece of work.
 Using those same names for input forms and output reports made for a consistent process of training users on the new changes.

 MLSs and data partners planning collaborations and data alignment can review the experiences of companies who have made a “native” Data Dictionary conversion and consider whether this process is right for their individual goals for long-term outcomes.